yugabyte/yugabyte-db/docs/content/preview/migrate/yb-voyager/yb-voyager-cli.md

 #### –-data-dir

-The path to the directory containing the data files to import.
+Path to the directory containing the data files to import.

 #### --file-table-map

-Comma-separated mapping between the file in [data-dir](#–-data-dir) to the corresponding table in the database.
+Comma-separated mapping between the file in [data-dir](#data-dir) to the corresponding table in the database.

-Default : The file name in `table1_data.sql` format where `table1` name will be used as the table name.
+Default : The command imports files (from the --data-dir directory) that match the `PREFIX_data.csv` pattern.
+The PREFIX part is considered as table name into which the file is imported.

 Example : `filename1:tablename1,filename2:tablename2[,...]`

 #### --delimiter